 African Bushbuck skull

 An African Bushbuck skull that originates from Cape Town in South Africa and has been treated and cleaned ready for export.
 The Bushbuck skull and horns are 35 cm in length and the horns are spiraled in shape, similar to the Nyala horns only smaller.
-Bushbuck skulls are CITIES approved to ensure that there has been no illegal culling or poaching of these pelts.
+Bushbuck skulls are CITES approved to ensure that there has been no illegal culling or poaching of these pelts.
 All Bushbuck skulls require permits for export purposes.
 The price of the permit is included in the shipping cost.

 All sizes listed are approximate.
 The Bushbuck skull you purchase and receive may differ just slightly in size, look, and/or pattern from the Bushbuck skull shown in the picture because of the nature Bushbuck skull each skin is unique.